maoyalu/zen_cc_search/README.md

 ## How to use

-???
+1. **Configure cache settings.**

+    `zensearch/config.py` stores configs that enable reverse index.
+If it is set to `true`, additionally spaces will be allocated for faster lookup, accelerating the search from `O(n)` to `O(1)`.

+    To make new configs effective, you need to restart the app.

 ## Tradeoffs

 1. In order to approach O(1) time as much as possible, additional spaces are allocated.
 Searching generally will take O(n) time so perform lookups to prevent searching if possible.

+    This feature can be switched off or partially enabled depending on users' actual situation.

+    By defulat, `_id` is automatically cached and it's **disabled** for other fields.

 ## Assumptions

-1. Users have no problem using CLI.
+1. Users are comfortable using CLI, but they are not that technical so interactions are designed in a humanly way instead of using command argument options.

 2. Memory is sufficient for storing all the data.

+3. No value of 'quit' exist in the data, otherwise it will contradict with the requirement 'Exit anytime'.

-3. Optional fields are observed from the json files provided.
+4. Optional fields are observed from the json files provided.

     ### User